Kananaskis 100 Mile Relay Leg Nine

 FASTEST RECORDED TIME IN 2021: New route for 2023

-DESCRIPTION: This leg starts out flat but has several elevation changes from 4km on.
-Runners will start by running on the paved Evan Thomas bike path from the service road across from Boundary Ranch.
-You pass Kovach Pond Day Use Area and then cross the Kananaskis Village access road.
-Following the cones and flagging along the parking lot, runners will then be directed to turn right onto Hidden Trail towards Nakisa.
-Follow Hidden Trail for an uphill out and back.
-There is an aid station in the Ribbon Creek parking lot.
-Return to the Ribbon Creek parking lot where you will be directed across the parking lot and onto Terrace Trail for an uphill run to the finish at Kananaskis Village
+DESCRIPTION: This leg starts out flat but has several elevation changes from 4 km on.
+Runners will start by run-ning on the paved Evan Thomas bike path from the service road across from Boundary Ranch.
+Runners pass Kovach Pond Day Use Area and then cross the Kananaskis Village access road.
+From there you will turn right and run along the Kananaskis Village access roan the turn left and go up the hill to the Nakiska gates.
+You will return the same way to the Ribbon Creek parking lot entrance where you will follow the trail along the river until you will be directed across and onto Terrace Trail for an uphill leg to finish at the hotel in the Village centre.
+This leg is challenging, particularly if the trails are wet and muddy, so be prepared.
+But it’s a beautiful part pavement, part trail run

 For a pdf version of the map click here.